-With Thanksgiving and the rest of the holidays right around the corner, I had to bring you this perfect vegan dessert recipe to wow your family and friends.
+With Thanksgiving and the rest of the holidays right around the corner, I had to bring you the best vegan pecan pie dessert recipe to wow your family and friends.

 In fact, I’ve been so dedicated to this recipe that I’ve tested the pie 8 times to ensure it’s perfect.
 I hope you enjoy it as much as I have!